This user has not added any information to their profile yet.

 Martha Crago began her five-year mandate as McGill University’s Vice-Principal (Research and Innovation) on July 1, 2017.

 Prof. Crago has been an active researcher in language acquisition across a variety of languages and learners, including monolingual and bilingual Indigenous children learning Inuktitut, Cree, Mohawk, and Algonquin, as well as those learning English, French and Arabic.
-Her work has been published extensively in scientific journals and books, and she is the Editor-in-Chief of Applied Psycholinguistics, published by Cambridge University Press.
+Her work has been published extensively in scientific journals and books, and she was the Editor-in-Chief of Applied Psycholinguistics, published by Cambridge University Press, from 2002 to 2018.
 She was Vice President of the International Association for the Study of Child Language from 2007 to 2010.